1. Skip to content

 The French film critic Jean-Michel Frodon said he saw a cut in the early 2000s and he admired it.

-American comedian Harry Shearer, who voices several characters on "The Simpsons," including Mr. Burns and Ned Flanders, says he was able to watch the film on a "three-quarter-inch tape" in 1979.
+American comedian Harry Shearer, who voices several characters on "The Simpsons" including Mr. Burns and Ned Flanders, said he was able to watch the film on a "three-quarter-inch tape" in 1979.
 In an interview with Spy magazine, Shearer described the experience as watching "a painting on black velvet of Auschwitz."

 Lewis himself gave mixed signals about the film throughout his life.
 "This picture must be seen," he wrote in his 1982 autobiography.
-In 2013, at a question-and-answer session at the Cannes Film Festival, he told an audience at Cannes that, "no one will ever see it, because I am embarrassed at the poor work ...
+In 2013, at a question-and-answer session at the Cannes Film Festival, he told an audience that "no one will ever see it, because I am embarrassed at the poor work ...
 It was bad, bad, bad.
 I slipped up."

 "I've seen a lot of the original footage, and there were a lot of scenes I thought were great, and there were scenes that were bad, badly shot, where [Lewis] was bad, others where he was really good," said Friedler, speaking in 2016 after the premiere of "Der Clown," an earlier documentary on the making of "The Day the Clown Cried."

-He suggests that "The Day the Clown Cried" could have made the Holocaust comedy work nearly 30 years before Roberto Benigni's Oscar-winning "Life is Beautiful" (1997).
-But Friedler concludes that Lewis "never got the chance."
+He suggested that "The Day the Clown Cried" could have made the Holocaust comedy work nearly 30 years before Roberto Benigni's Oscar-winning 1997 film "Life is Beautiful".
+But Friedler concluded that Lewis "never got the chance."

-Comedian, director and singer Jerry Lewis (R) jokes with French clown and filmmaker Pierre Etaix during the "The Day the Clown Cried" shoot Image: STF/AFP/Getty Images
+Comedian, director and singer Jerry Lewis (right) joked with French clown and filmmaker Pierre Etaix during the 'The Day the Clown Cried' shoot Image: STF/AFP/Getty Images

 Why the public still can't see 'The Day the Clown Cried'

-In 2015, two years before he died, Lewis donated his personal archive, including materials from "The Day the Clown Cried," to the Library of Congress.
+In 2015, two years before he died, Lewis donated his personal archive, including materials from "The Day the Clown Cried," to the Library of Congress in the US.

 However, the donation came with a stipulation that the footage could not be shown for at least 10 years.